Quantiles, Ranks and Signs in Metric Spaces: Introduction

 \section{Introduction}

 Data in non-Euclidean spaces can be found in various fields.
 Examples include directional data \citep{Marinucci2008, Marinucci2011}, symmetric positive definite (SPD) matrices \citep{smith2013functional}, samples of probability distribution functions in Wasserstein spaces \citep{petersen2021wasserstein}, to name only a few.
-In order to perform nonparametric statistical inference and analysis for such data, we need to develop basic nonparametric concepts including quantiles, ranks and signs for non-Euclidean data.
+In order to perform nonparametric statistical inference and analysis for such data, we need to develop {fundamental} concepts, including quantiles, ranks, and signs for non-Euclidean data.

-Unlike the real line, however, there is no canonical ordering in non-Euclidean spaces which makes definition of those tools quite challenging.
-To tackle this issue, various types of depths have been proposed to introduce ordering in non-Euclidean spaces, including the angular Tukey depth \citep{Liu1992} and distance-based depth \citep{Pandolfo2018} both for spherical data, the intrinsic zonoid depth for SPD matrices \citep{Chau2019}, the halfspace depth for curve data \citep{de2021depth}, and so on.
+Unlike the real line, however, there is no canonical ordering in non-Euclidean spaces, which makes {it is challenging to develop necessary and important concepts, methods, and theories.} To tackle this issue, various types of depths have been proposed to introduce ordering in non-Euclidean spaces, including the angular Tukey depth \citep{Liu1992} and distance-based depth \citep{Pandolfo2018} both for spherical data, the intrinsic zonoid depth for SPD matrices \citep{Chau2019}, the halfspace depth for curve data \citep{de2021depth}, and so on.
 These notions of depths, however, focus only on a specific metric space.
-Relevant literature on general metric spaces are more scarce though.
+However, relevant literature on general metric spaces is scarce.
 By defining halfspace through the underlying distance metric, \cite{Dai2022} proposed a notion of depth at a point as the least probability measure of the halfspaces containing this point.
-Similar to the halfspace depth in the Euclidean space, the depth of \cite{Dai2022} is computational inefficient.
+Like the halfspace depth in the Euclidean space, the depth of \cite{Dai2022} is computationally inefficient.
 Another type of depth is the depth profile proposed by \cite{dubey2022depth}, referring to the distribution of the distances between a point and the other elements in the metric space.